qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 ### Bullet 9: Classical Computations

 An adaptive profile program may include instructions or intrinsics for numeric and logical computations that don't involve allocating memory for aggregate data structures.
-These can include integer arithmetic calculations of a back-end specified width, floating point arithmetic calculations of a back-end specified width, logical operations on integers of a back-end specified width, or operations on fixed-point numbers via intrinsics.
-Front-ends can use any integer or floating point width when generating code, and it is the responsibility of a back-end to provide a compile-time error message if the front-end uses an integer width greater than that which the support.
+These can include integer arithmetic calculations of a backend-specified width, floating point arithmetic calculations of a backend-specified width, logical operations on integers of a backend-specified width, or operations on fixed-point numbers via intrinsics.
+Frontends can use any integer or floating point width when generating code, and it is the responsibility of a backend to provide a compile-time error message if the frontend uses an integer width greater than that which the support.

-When an adaptive profile program indicates that it is using a particular data-type, then instruction set (`qis`) functions or classical (`rt`) functions that a back-end may support can now be called.
-For example, consider that if a back-end supports integer computations and random number generation, then an adaptive profile qir program may have code like the following to do randomized benchmarking:
+When an adaptive profile program indicates that it is using a particular data type, then instruction set (`qis`) functions or classical (`rt`) functions that a backend may support can now be called.
+For example, consider that if a backend supports integer computations and random number generation, then an adaptive profile qir program may have code like the following to do randomized benchmarking:

 ```llvm
 %0 = call i64 @__quantum__rt__rand_range(i64 0, i64 2)